SebixDrela2/NeuralNET/README.md

 ## How to run/validate.

 In order to properly run a neural network, you must specify it's config parameters.
-Most importantly network architecture, batchsize, epochs (training count) and the learning rate.
+Most importantly network architecture, model, batchsize, epochs (training count) and the learning rate.

 **NeuralNetwork** example